CIndyCao15/portfolio/content/portfolio/Unity-ink-painting-effect-rendering-VR-scene.md

 Traditional development requires developers to adapt to different VR platforms, which means adapting input/output, display, and functionality, including a lot of repetitive labor.
 With XRI, developers can directly bridge with hardware through the XR plug-in provided by hardware vendors, without worrying about platform adaptation issues.
 This enables "build once, deploy anywhere".

 {{< figure src="/img/portfolio/Unity-ink-xr-tech-stack.png" caption="This diagram illustrates the current Unity XR plug-in framework structure, and how it works with platform provider implementations." width="600px" >}}

+I choose Oculus Rift S as a verification and display device, with most of the work being done in the engine.
+This project uses Unity 2019.3's latest plugin architecture and XR Plug-in Management to load, initialize, set up, and manage plugins.

+{{< figure src="/img/portfolio/Unity-ink-vr-oculus-packages.png" >}}
 <br>

-I choose Oculus Rift S as a verification and display device, with most of the work being done in the engine.
 Since XRI in Unity 2019.3 is still in preview version (1.0.0-pre.2) and has not been officially released (note: it is officially released NOW), I use Virtual Reality Toolkit (VRTK) to replace its functionality.
 The disadvantage of VRTK is that bridging needs to be done manually, while XRI does it automatically.
-This project uses Unity 2019.3's latest plugin architecture and XR Plug-in Management to load, initialize, set up, and manage plugins.

 ## UI Design {#UI}

 In VR scenes, two display modes were used for UI.